Kevin McCabe (businessman): Scarborough Group

+McCabe began his career in the construction industry as a quantity surveyor in Sheffield before moving to Scotland in the early 1970s to work for Teesland Development Company.
+He later established his own property businesses during the 1970s, which formed the foundation of the Scarborough Group.

-In June 2007, McCabe sold his entire 60 per cent stake in Scamp Holdings Ltd, a subsidiary of Scarborough Group that owned a real estate investment management operation, together with a significant portfolio of real estate across Europe, to the Australian company, Valad for £850 million.
+In June 2007, McCabe sold his entire 60 per cent stake in Scamp Holdings Ltd, a subsidiary of Scarborough Group that owned a real estate investment management operation, together with a significant portfolio of real estate across Europe, to the Australian company, Valad.
 Following the deal McCabe retained a position on the board until his resignation in October 2009 after receiving the final $56.5 million payment for the European property assets.

-The Scarborough Group has actively invested in the property sector in China since 2003 with the most high-profile project being the partnership with Top Spring Group in which Scarborough has a substantial stake and McCabe is vice-chairman.
-Scarborough also has a significant stake in Rainbow Department Stores, following its demerger from Top Spring in 2009.
+In 2024, Scarborough Group International revived a management services platform inspired by McCabe’s earlier Teesland business, offering third party development management services.

+Later that year, McCabe was shortlisted for the Lifetime Achievement Award at the UK Family Business Awards.

 Sheffield United

+McCabe served as chairman and owner of Sheffield United from 1999 and remained involved with the club for around two decades.
+In 2019, following a dispute with co-owner Abdullah bin Mosaad Al Saud, the High Court ruled that McCabe was required to sell his 50% stake in the club for £5 million under a contractual “Russian roulette” clause.

+A subsequent negligence claim brought by McCabe’s companies against the law firm Shepherd and Wedderburn over the drafting of the agreement was dismissed in 2023, although the court found the firm had been negligent in several respects.

+In 2024, McCabe published a memoir about his time running Sheffield United F.C. titled Mucky Boots: Trials and Tragedies of a Football Club Owner, written with Peter Beeby.

 A supporter of Sheffield United, McCabe formed a £50 million joint venture between Sheffield United and Scarborough Holdings to invest in low-risk commercial property.
 United Scarborough, a £50 million property joint-venture with his Scarborough property vehicle, sold two properties for a £1.6 million profit, £800,000 of which expanded the 2006–07 profit/loss margin.

 Sheffield United acquired a 90% controlling stake in Chengdu Football Club in January 2006, and changed the name of the club to Chengdu Blades Football Club.
 Then in November 2010 it was reported by various media sources that the club was to sell the majority of its stake in Chengdu Blades as Sheffield United announced losses of nearly £19 million.